maxar-cloud-governance/drawbridge-issues/README.md

-# drawbridge-issues
+# Drawbridge Issues
-Public repository for bug reports, feature requests, and other issues with the Maxar Governance Drawbridge product.
+This repository hosts user issues for the Maxar Cloud Governance Drawbridge product.

+Issues reported here will be assigned, triaged, investigated and worked as necessary.